zeyad-mansour/mask-detection/README.md

 * Zeyad Mansour ([@zeyad-mansour](https://github.com/zeyad-mansour/))
 * Manav Malik ([@0xmmalik](https://github.com/0xmmalik/))

+It was created for the [2021 High School I/O hackathon](https://hack.osu.edu/hs/2021/) and received 1st place.

 #### Future Updates:
 - Use computer vision to implement social distancing approximation
 - Improve the style of the web application